X16Community/x16-docs/X16 Reference - Appendix XX - VERA TL866-3G.md

 ## Programmer wiring setup

-The VERA 8-pin header is connected as set below:
+The VERA 8-pin header is connected as set out below:

 | VERA J2 pin   | Connect to                       |
 |---------------|----------------------------------|